A practical method for computing with piecewise Chebyshevian splines: Transition functions and B-spline bases for Chebyshevian spline spaces

-The above properties a) and b) provide a practical way of computing the transition functions provided that the spline space $S(\TTS_m,\MMS,\bDelta)$ is good for design.
-As previously recalled, the latter assumption guarantees that we can use such spline space for spline interpolation.
-Moreover, this is also true in the restriction of $S(\TTS_m,\MMS,\bDelta)$ to any interval contained in $[a,b]$.
-From a) it is immediate to see that each transition function $f_i$, $i=2,\dots,m+K$, has a nontrivial expression (\ie it is neither the constant function zero or one) in $[t_i,t_{i+m-1}]$.
-Hence, the restriction of $f_i$ to such interval can be determined by Hermite interpolation using b).
+In view of the fact that Hermite interpolation problems are unisolvent in good for design spline spaces, the above properties TF-A and TF-B provide a practical way of computing the transition functions.
+In particular, from TF-A it is immediate to see that each transition function $f_i$, $i=2,\dots,m+K$, has a nontrivial expression (\ie it is neither the constant function zero or one) in $[t_i,t_{i+m-1}]$.
+Hence, the restriction of $f_i$ to such interval can be determined by Hermite interpolation, imposing that the left-hand and right-hand pieces of $f_i$ join with continuity $\mu_j$ at each breakpoint $x_j$ contained in {$(t_i,t_{i+m-1})$}, and the endpoint conditions in TF-B. More precisely, let $p_i$ be the index of the break-point associated with a knot $t_i$ such that $t_{i}<t_{i+m-1}$ and let $x_{p_i},\dots, x_{p_{i+m-1}}$ be the break-points of $\bDelta$ contained in $[t_i,t_{i+m-1}]$.
+Then the function $f_{i}$ consists of $p_{i+m-1}-p_i$ pieces and shall satisfy the continuity conditions and endpoint properties